radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-4-3.md

 ## Bug Fixes

 - [API-4542, SQ-1586]: Fixed an issue where the FileManager upload modal did not support uploading .jar files.
+- [API-4620]: Fixed an issue where DEBUG log entries from legacy custom data sources were being written to vds_server.log by disabling per-data-source logging for legacy plugins.

 ## Known Issues